Vitamin D and neurology: Other hypovitaminosis D associations

 Hypovitaminosis D has also been associated with many other conditions, including both neurological and non neurological conditions.
 These include but are not limited to autism, diabetes, and osteoporosis.

 Future research: cause or effect

 Hypovitaminosis D has been associated with many neurological conditions.
-However, an actual mechanism of attack for each of the conditions has yet to be solidified.
+However, an actual mechanism of action for each of the conditions has yet to be solidified.
 Many researchers have questioned whether the depletion of vitamin D actually causes these disorders or if vitamin D deficiency is a symptom of these disorders.
-Future research is needed to fully answer these questions.